 We, in the ordinary course of our business are, and from time to time, may become, the subject of, or party to, various pending or threatened legal actions, government investigations and proceedings, including, without limitation, those relating to, commercial transactions, product liability, purported consumer class actions, employment matters, antitrust, environmental, health, safety and other compliance-related matters.
 Such proceedings are subject to many uncertainties and the outcome of certain pending or threatened legal actions may not be reasonably predictable and any related damages may not be estimable.
-Certain pending or future legal actions, for example, the matter described under "Item 3 Legal Proceedings-Scantibodies Laboratory, Inc." below, could result in an adverse outcome for us, and any such adverse outcome could have a material adverse effect on our business, financial condition, results of operations, and cash flows.
+Certain pending or future legal actions could result in an adverse outcome for us, and any such adverse outcome could have a material adverse effect on our business, financial condition, results of operations, and cash flows.

-Current and future laws and regulations in the countries in which we and our suppliers operate could expose us to increased costs and other adverse consequences.
+• Current and future laws and regulations in the countries in which we and our suppliers operate could expose us to increased costs and other adverse consequences.